AndrewEC/py-rot-cipher/README.md

 `python run.py apply-versioned A string_to_encode` and `python run.py reverse-versioned string_to_decode`
 respectively.

+## Quality Metrics
+Before running any of the scripts or commands listed below you should create or activate the appropriate virtual environment using the script `CreateVenv.ps1`.

 ## Unit Tests
-First, you should run the `CreateVenv.ps1` script to activate or create the virtual environment then run the command `python -m unittest rotcipher.tests.__run_all` to execute all unit tests.
+Execute the unit tests and generate a code coverage report:
+> Coverage.ps1

+Alternatively you can execute unit tests without any code coverage:
+> python -m unittest rotcipher.tests.__run_all

+## Mutation Test
+Execute the mutation tests and view the kill count report:
+> Mutations.ps1

+## Linting
+To run flake8 and view the results:
+> flake8